-Image 1: Detail from Map of the U.S. Military Railroad Station at Alexandria, Va.
+Image 1: Kalorama Hospital marked on detail from Map of the U.S. Military Railroad Station at Alexandria, Va.
 Drawn at Office of Chief Engineer and Gen'l.
 Sup't., U.S. Military Railroads of Va., September 1865.
 From Actual Survey by Wm.
 M. Merrick.
-(NARA, National Archives and Records Administration).
+NARA (National Archives and Records Administration).

-1400 Block of Wilkes Street, north side (Alexandria National Cemetery)
+1400 Block of Wilkes Street, north side (Douglas Cemetery)

-A building footprint was recorded September 1865 by William Merrick on his map of the U.S. Military Railroad Station was, and described as a small hospital south of Hooff’s Run.
+A building footprint was recorded September 1865 by William Merrick on his map of the U.S. Military Railroad Station, and described as a small hospital south of Hooff’s Run.
 This was possibly a wooden building to quarantine sick employees of the Quartermaster or Railroad.

 - Title: Map of the U.S. Military Railroad Station at Alexandria, Va.

 - Creator: Wm.
 M. Merrick

 - Image Source: National Archives and Records Administration

 - Medium: Colored Lithograph

 - Rights Advisory: No known restrictions on publication